 This dissatisfaction reflects the need for businesses to improve the efficiency of their service delivery to retain customer trust.
 To address the growing service gap, the report suggests that businesses must take control of the customer journey by integrating all service touchpoints into a single platform.

-• Effective customer retention strategies are utilizing multiple communication channels, encouraging customer interaction, anticipating customer needs, and rewarding loyalty.
+- Effective customer retention strategies utilize multiple communication channels, encouraging customer interaction, anticipating customer needs, and rewarding loyalty.

 What is Customer Retention?